-Sometimes mythology and folklore are used interchangeably, but most often there is a difference between them.
+Sometimes mythology and folklore are used interchangeably, but there can be a difference between them.
 Usually, it is hard to grasp the difference, looking at the words definitions gives almost no hints to what separates these two terms.

 So what is the difference?
 Below is listed some ways that a distinction could be, I’m in no way an expert, this is just my thoughts and ideas on the difference.